The Lyman-$\alpha$ emitter bispectrum as a probe of reionization morphology: Acknowledgements

 \section{Acknowledgements}

+It is a pleasure to thank Jason Prochaska for the insightful discussions from which the idea for this project emerged.
 This work was performed partially using the DiRAC Data Intensive service CSD3 at the University of Cambridge, managed by the University of Cambridge University Information Services on behalf of the STFC DiRAC HPC Facility, and the DiRAC Extreme Scaling service Tursa at the University of Edinburgh, managed by the Edinburgh Parallel Computing Centre on behalf of the STFC DiRAC HPC Facility (www.dirac.ac.uk).
 The DiRAC components of CSD3 at Cambridge and Tursa at Edinburgh were funded by BEIS, UKRI and STFC capital funding and STFC operations grants.
 DiRAC is part of the UKRI Digital Research Infrastructure.
 The project was also supported by a Swiss National Supercomputing Centre (CSCS) grant under project ID s1114.
 The authors acknowledge the computational resources provided by the Department of Theoretical Physics, Tata Institute of Fundamental Research (TIFR).
 SA also thanks the Science and Technology Facilities Council for a PhD studentship (STFC grant reference ST/W507362/1) and the University of Cambridge for providing a UKRI International Fees Bursary.
 The work has been performed as part of the DAE-STFC collaboration `Building Indo-UK collaborations towards the Square Kilometre Array' (STFC grant reference ST/Y004191/1).
 JSB acknowledges support by STFC consolidated grant ST/X000982/1.
 GK also gratefully acknowledges the KICC Medium-Term Visitor programme.
 This research used resources of the Oak Ridge Leadership Computing Facility at the Oak Ridge National Laboratory, which is supported by the Office of Science of the U.S. Department of Energy under Contract No. DE-AC05-00OR22725.
 These resources were granted via INCITE AST206.
 We also acknowledge the use of OpenAI's ChatGPT for support with code implementation, text refinement, and certain analytical calculations.